Heat Pump Installation Cost UK 2026: What’s Included and Hidden Costs to Watch For

 It features key tech innovations, including high seasonal efficiency, smart control options, and whisper-quiet operation, making it an excellent choice for a wide range of UK homes.

-Beyond the basics, many projects incur extra costs.
 For example, fitting a new consumer unit, installing dedicated circuits, or securing DNO approval for higher loads.
 On the heating side, upgrades include radiator resizing, radiator valves, new pipework, or more to achieve optimum comfort and performance.

 System changes are another potential expense, as you may need several parts to handle the demands of your new system.
 For ground-source projects, groundworks can add cost.
 Trench-based systems are cheaper but require more land, while boreholes are space-efficient but more costly due to the additional labor required.